 - Application data (including Packet Flow Descriptions (PFDs) for application detection, AF request information for multiple UEs, 5GLAN group information for 5GLAN management).

+- Storage and retrieval of NF Group ID corresponding to subscriber identifier (e.g. IMPI, IMPU).

 The Unified Data Repository is located in the same PLMN as the NF service consumers storing in and retrieving data from it using Nudr.
 Nudr is an intra-PLMN interface.

 NOTE 1: Deployments can choose to collocate UDR with UDSF.